The scaling limit of a critical random directed graph: Some graph theory

 The strongly connected components of any directed graph can be found in time which is linear in the sum of the sizes of the vertex and edge sets.
 Several linear-time algorithms, including Tarjan's algorithm~\cite{Tarjan72} and the so-called path-based algorithms (see \cite{Gabow2000} for an example), rely on a \emph{depth-first search}, that is a procedure which consists in exploring the graph in such a way that, after we visit a vertex, we visit all of its as-yet unseen descendants before backtracking.
 Broadly speaking, as we traverse the graph, some information is kept in the form of a stack, which allows us to determine the strongly connected components.

-For our study of $\vec{G}(n,p),$ we use a variant of these ideas to give a simple algorithm which does not directly yield the strongly connected components, but instead uses the fact that the vertex set is $[n]$ to give a specific \emph{plane} spanning forest which will be a key part of the structure of the strongly connected components.
-We use the now-standard ordered depth-first search exposed, for example, in \cite{A-BBG12}, but with the modification that we only allow ourselves to follow edges in the direction of their orientation.
+For our study of $\vec{G}(n,p),$ we use a variant of these ideas to give a simple algorithm which does not directly yield the strongly connected components, but instead gives a specific \emph{plane} spanning forest which will be a key part of the structure of the strongly connected components.
+In order to find our spanning forest, we use the now-standard ordered depth-first search exposed, for example, in \cite{A-BBG12}, but with the modification that we only allow ourselves to follow edges in the direction of their orientation.
+The standard ordering on the vertex set $[n]$ is used to induce a planar ordering on the out-neighbours of a vertex.
 Let us give a precise definition of the construction and, along the way, remind the reader of the depth-first exploration for undirected graphs.
-Let $\vec{G}$ (resp.\ $G$) be any directed graph (resp.\ undirected graph) on $[n].$ Inductively on $i\in \{0,\ldots,n\}$, we define an ordered list $\mathcal{O}_i$ of open vertices (the \emph{stack}) which have been seen but not yet explored, and a set $\mathcal{A}_i$ of explored vertices:
+Let $\vec{G}$ (resp.\ $G$) be any directed graph (resp.\ undirected graph) on $[n].$ Inductively on $i\in \{0,\ldots,n\}$, we define an ordered list $\mathcal{O}_i$ of open vertices (the \emph{stack}) which have been seen but not yet explored, and a set $\mathcal{E}_i$ of explored vertices:

-\begin{itemize} \item[$\bullet$] $i=0$: let $\mathcal{O}_0=(1)$ and $\mathcal{A}_0=\emptyset.$ \item[$\bullet$] Induction step: given $\mathcal{O}_i$ and $\mathcal{A}_i$, let $v_i$ be the first vertex of $\mathcal{O}_i$ and let $\mathcal{A}_{i+1}=\mathcal{A}_i \cup \{v_i\}.$ Let $\mathcal{N}_i$ be the set of out-neighbours (resp.\ neighbours) of $v_i$ which are not in $\mathcal{O}_i\cup \mathcal{A}_i.$ Construct $\mathcal{O}_{i+1}$ by removing $v_i$ from $\mathcal{O}_i$, and adding in the elements of $\mathcal{N}_i$ in increasing order, so that the smallest element of $\mathcal{N}_i$ is now at the start of $\mathcal{O}_{i+1}.$ If, however, this leads to $\mathcal{O}_{i+1}=\emptyset,$ then add to it the smallest element of $\{1,\ldots,n\} \setminus \mathcal{A}_{i+1}.$ \end{itemize}
+\begin{itemize} \item[$\bullet$] $i=0$: let $\mathcal{O}_0=(1)$ and $\mathcal{E}_0=\emptyset.$ \item[$\bullet$] Induction step: given $\mathcal{O}_i$ and $\mathcal{E}_i$, let $v_i$ be the first vertex of $\mathcal{O}_i$ and let $\mathcal{E}_{i+1}=\mathcal{E}_i \cup \{v_i\}.$ Let $\mathcal{N}_i$ be the set of out-neighbours (resp.\ neighbours) of $v_i$ which are not in $\mathcal{O}_i\cup \mathcal{E}_i.$ Construct $\mathcal{O}_{i+1}$ by removing $v_i$ from $\mathcal{O}_i$, and adding in the elements of $\mathcal{N}_i$ in increasing order, so that the smallest element of $\mathcal{N}_i$ is now at the start of $\mathcal{O}_{i+1}.$ If, however, this leads to $\mathcal{O}_{i+1}=\emptyset,$ then add to it the smallest element of $\{1,\ldots,n\} \setminus \mathcal{E}_{i+1}.$ \end{itemize}

 This procedure builds a directed spanning forest $\mathcal{F}_{\vec{G}}$ of $\vec{G}$, by saying that two vertices $x$ and $y$ are linked by an edge from $x$ to $y$ if there exists $i$ for which $x=v_i$ and $y\in \mathcal{N}_i.$ This is illustrated in Figure~\ref{fig2}, for the graph given by Figure~\ref{fig1}.
 We call $\mathcal{F}_{\vec{G}}$ the \emph{forward depth-first forest} of $\vec{G}$.